annaesvensson/yellow-wiki/README.md

 ## How to edit a wiki

 If you want to edit wiki pages in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/wiki/`.
 If you want to edit wiki pages on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/2-wiki` folder.
 Here are some tips.
 Prefix and suffix are removed from the location, so that it looks better.
+The folder `content/2-wiki` is available on your website as `http://website/wiki/`.
 The file `content/2-wiki/wiki-example.md` is available on your website as `http://website/wiki/wiki-example`.

 ## How to show wiki information